awsdocs/aws-opsworks-user-guide/doc_source/opspup-puppet-codecommit.md

 1. In the IAM console, attach the **AWSCodeCommitReadOnly** policy to the instance profile role of your Puppet master\.
 For more information about how to attach a policy to an IAM role, see [Attaching Managed Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html#attach-managed-policy-console) in the *IAM User Guide*\.

-1. Follow the steps in [Setup for HTTPS Users Using Git Credentials](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html) in the *AWS CodeCommit User Guide* to push your existing `control-repo` content to the new AWS CodeCommit repository\.
+1. Follow the steps in [Setup for HTTPS Users Using Git Credentials](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html) in the *CodeCommit User Guide* to push your existing `control-repo` content to the new CodeCommit repository\.

 1. Now, you can continue by following the instructions in [Configure the Puppet Master Using the Starter Kit](opspup-starterkit.md), and use the Starter Kit to deploy code to your Puppet master\.
 The following command is an example\.